• Skip to primary navigation

 FAQ

-Can I make orange chicken in advance?Β
+Can I make orange chicken in advance?

-This can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+Orange chicken can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+To reheat, microwave or reheat on the stovetop until hot throughout.

-How can I make orange chicken spicy?
+Can I make orange chicken in the air fryer?

 • General Tso Chicken